-This is the first and only mask I have made out of clay.
+This is the first and only mask I’ve made out of clay.
 I didn’t throw it on a wheel but built it on top of an oval paper food container.
 That’s why it has this general shape.

 Though it’s possible to make wearable ceramic masks, I knew my first attempt was going to be a little thick, and the paper bowl isn’t anywhere near a wearable size, so this was always intended to be a wall piece.